nicohaemhouts/nicohaemhouts.github.io/_posts/2015-08-03-accessing-nested-javascript-objects-with-string-key.md

 - We don't need to bother with square brackets for array indices or checking if the property is a number or not.
 This is because *batter["2"] === batter[2]*.
 - We pass in *theObject* as the starting value for the *reduce()* because otherwise it would take the first element in the array produced by splitting the path.
-- Everything is wrapped in a *try-catch* because you can have a non-existing property in the middle of your path and then the next call to the reduce function would try to do *undefined['someProperty']* and that's a showstopper.
+- Everything is wrapped in a *try-catch*-block because you can have a non-existing property in the middle of your path and then the next call to the reduce function would try to do *undefined['someProperty']*.
+That would be a showstopper.
 - This doesn't work if the object is an array and the path starts with an array index wrapped in square brackets, like *'[2].foo.bar*.
 This is because the getNested-function replaces the opening square bracket by a dot.
 A property path can't start with a dot.
 It would however work if you omitted the square brackets and simply passed in *'2.foo.bar'*